2020PB/police-brutality/reports/New York.md

 ### Police violently clear protestors around squad car | May 30th

-After protestors had gathered around a squad care near Bedford and Tilden Avenues in Brooklyn, police are seen shoving protestors and striking them with batons - knocking one protestor to the ground - in an effort to clear the area around the car.
+After protestors had gathered around a squad car near Bedford and Tilden Avenues in Brooklyn, police are seen shoving protestors and striking them with batons - knocking one protestor to the ground - in an effort to clear the area around the car.

 tags: baton, strike, shove, protestor